 We believe that children learn best when they are excited and motivated to find out more.
 We also believe that children learn best when their learning is purposeful and set in real life contexts.
 We have therefore developed a creative approach to our curriculum where work is set in the context of an exciting topic and have created a range of imaginative learning projects.
 Each project is cross-curricular, designed to catch children’s interest, improve their learning and help them express themselves.

 Underpinning these topics, there is a rigorous set of learning objectives to support children’s progression in each subject area.
-On this page you can find out more about what is taught in each year group, as well as information about progression in maths and literacy.
+On this page you can find out more about what is taught in each year group, as well as information about progression in maths and English.

 Developing a love of reading is key to literacy success.
 For more information on our reading strategy, click here.
 Throughout the Early Years and Key Stage 1, the children are taught synthetic phonics to enable them to become confident and fluent readers.
 For more information, click here.